dustinpfister/blog_posts/_posts/hexo-tags-http-requests.md

 layout: post
 categories: hexo
 id: 22
-updated: 2017-09-30 18:37:20
+updated: 2020-09-07 12:38:20
-version: 1.4
+version: 1.5
 ---

 I have [written a post](/2017/02/13/hexo-readfile/) on [hexo.io](https://hexo.io/) that outlines how to go about making a hexo tag that gets data from an async file read.
 Sometimes I might want to write a tag that gets data that is to be used to generate content in a page by way of an async http request.
+In this post I will be outline how I found a way to go about doing just that.
+However lately I have found that this is somthing that I should try to avoid doig actually.
+In think that hexo should just be used to build from a source folder, and maybe not have much to do with genearting that source.

 <!-- more -->

-## Is it a good Idea
+## 1 - Is it a good Idea

 I am on the fence with this.
 As of late I like the idea of having separate scripts that can be used to update the actual text of my markdown files, rather than writing a hexo tag.
 Still I have not yet found, or developed a decent software solution for maintaining a large collection of markdown files.
 For now it would seem that this approach works okay.